 The Emory-Rothsport Outlaw-4 is a very special creation.
-Its concept is simple, based on the 3.6-liter dry-sump engine from the Type 964.
-We designed a sand-cast 4-cylinder case that incorporates the best features from three different iterations of the venerable 911 engine.
+Its concept is simple, based on the 3.6-liter dry-sump engine architecture from the Type 964.
+We designed an original sand-cast 4-cylinder case that incorporates the best features from three different iterations of the venerable 911 engine.
 We then designed a proportionally shortened camshaft housing which is machined from 6061 billet.
 Our custom crankshaft and camshafts mate perfectly with Porsche OEM parts.
 The twin-plug engine design can be configured with distributor and carburetors or crank-fire/coil-on-plug and EFI with proprietary ITBs.
 The engine displaces from 2.4 to 2.6 liters depending on the specific configuration.
-We can even build a twin turbo version for special applications.
+We can also build turbocharged versions for special applications.

 Giving a 356 “supercar” performance requires skill, preparation and the right components.
 Because there’s only so much horsepower that a stock 356 engine can reliably deliver, we chose to develop our own powerplant based on pure Porsche DNA.